Artathon2021/lineage_team/README.md

 # Lineage team: Using mutations and their order to cluster clones.
+# See PowerPoint for results.
 Dataset: lp15
 Subject: D207
 Method: Doc2Vec.
 A machine learning algorithm that finds similarities between documents.